 What if your "investment person" is NOT a fiduciary?
 Don't be alarmed just yet.
 They might be serving you well.
 Just because someone isn't a fiduciary doesn't mean they can't act in your best interest.
 It just means they are not required by law to do so.
 In this case, it's even more important to understand how he/she is being compensated.
 If your total costs and fees seem fair and reasonable, you are probably okay.
 If your total costs and fees seem high, then they might not be acting in your best interest.
 So if your "investment person" is NOT a fiduciary, ask more questions.
 Be more aware.
 (Note: Check out my 'Know Your Total Cost of Investing' blog post to get answers to your total cost questions.)

 HyLine Bottom Line: A fiduciary advisor is required by law to act in your best interest.
 If it were my money, I would want to know that my "investment person" is required by law to act in my best interest.

 Is HyLine Wealth a fiduciary firm?
-Am I a fiduciary advisor?
+Am I a fiduciary adviser?
 Yes and yes.
-HyLine Wealth is an investment adviser firm registered in the state of South Dakota.
-I am an Investment Advisor with HyLine Wealth.
+HyLine Wealth is an investment advisor firm registered in the state of South Dakota.
+I am an investment adviser with HyLine Wealth.
 Both my firm and myself have a fiduciary obligation, and we are required by law to act in your best interest.
 Put simply, you come first.
 Note: Even though my firm is registered in South Dakota, the “de minimis exemption” allows me to do business in most other states (with only a few exceptions).

 Want more investment "tips"?
 We have a lot more great ideas and suggestions to help you be smarter with your money.
 CLICK HERE to get these "tips".